NMSU-ISA/LTVsystems/docs/src/omniDirectionalLTI/omnidirLTIsource.md

 * single stationary omnidirectional source
 * single stationary omnidirectional receiver at the same location as source
 * mutliple ideal point reflectors
-* the source emits multiple impulses
+* the source emits multiple impulse

 Given the assumptions, we simulate the following geometry for scenario F.